sagarsehwag/sagarsehwag/README.md

 :zap: &nbsp;Hi, I'm Sagar — a **Software Engineer** from **India** building some real stuff through code.
 My working principle is learning by doing.
-Always up for a discussion on  softwares, freelancing, phychology & philosophy. :zap:
+Always up for a discussion on  softwares, freelancing, psychology & philosophy. :zap:

 🔭 I’m currently working on node.js, react.js & golang